 The opportunities for content marketing are also just as plentiful.
 As I described in my 7 great reasons to build online communities around your events article, “whether you run events as part of your marketing or customer engagement programmes, or you’re an event/media company, there are significant benefits to using an online community”.

 Here are my top seven benefits of online communities

 Reclaim your audience from social media

 Create multimedia content from you and your audience

 Create new revenue streams

 You can find more detail on these in our free infographic.
 Find it in the bottom right of your screen or click here to download.

 As referenced in Jade’s notes from VP of Journals at Nature Research, James Butcher’s presentation on the history of the Nature brand and it’s community’s successes with Zapnito, “Nature Research’s reputation as a leading publisher has also benefited.
 58% of authors said that they were more likely to publish in a Nature journal again, because of the opportunities offered by the community.”

-Whether your goals are to improve customer relationships, generate additional revenue or drive value around your product, an owned brand community transforms how you’re able to harness expertise, and reach the people that matter.
+Whether your goals are to improve customer relationships, generate additional revenue or drive value around your product, a brand community, owned in-house, enables enterprises to harness expertise and reach the people that matter most.